 2. Don’t over-caffeinate.

 The National Sleep Foundation labels caffeine as the “most popular drug in the world.”
 Of course, this point is related to the sleep issue where people overcompensate for their lack of rest with caffeine.
 College campuses are breeding grounds for unhealthy study habits and what some students call “Stress Olympics.”
 This culture is a major testament to this claim, with library vending machines stocked with energy drinks and espresso brewing stations.
-Even though it seems like the slight boost in energy is keeping you alert and awake, over-caffeination can have some negative side effects including anxiety, irritability and trouble sleeping.
+Even though it seems like the slight boost in energy is keeping you alert and awake, over-caffeination can have some negative side effects including anxiety, irritability and trouble sleeping, according to coffee experts at Cuppabean.
 All these symptoms can just make it harder to do well and concentrate on your work.
 So, just like anything else, remember to consume in moderation.

 Drinking lots of water should always be a priority, but it’s easy to forget when finals are looming in the back of your mind.
 Over 60% of the human body is made up of water, so it is only natural that drinking enough fluids is vital to your health.
 Being well-hydrated keeps your body cool, promotes cardiovascular health, cleanses your body and just generally makes you feel better.
 When your body is happy, you are happy.
 Plus, this is one of the simplest ways to keep your health in check during stressful times like finals.